eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 - Use an off-the-shelf LMS

 - Build a custom one from scratch.

-  When it comes to off-the-shelf LMS solutions, we have cloud-based (SaaS) solutions and LMS platforms like Moodle or Drupal (open source).
+When it comes to off-the-shelf LMS solutions, there are website builders for eLearning, cloud-based (SaaS) solutions, and LMS platforms like Moodle or Drupal (open source).

 Of the two solutions, cloud-based is the simplest one to make an eLearning website with.
 This means you should be able to set it up yourself without any coding skills.